performance researchCreatine: 7 benefits beyond muscle building

 - Higher all-cause mortality

-The trajectory of muscle loss accelerates after 40, roughly 1–2% per year without intervention.
-Resistance training is the primary countermeasure; creatine amplifies its effectiveness.
+Muscle loss accelerates after 40 — roughly 1–2% per year without intervention.
+Resistance training is the primary countermeasure.
+Creatine amplifies its effectiveness.
 Studies in older adults (50–70+) consistently show that creatine + resistance training produces greater gains in muscle mass, strength, and functional performance than training alone.

 Starting or continuing creatine supplementation in your 30s is building capacity that pays dividends at 60.